atc0005/go-ci/README.md

 - smaller image
 - uses `golangci/golangci-lint:vX.Y.Z-alpine` image as base
-- created as part of a multi-stage container build
+- created as part of a multi-stage container image build
 - intended for lightweight testing of iterative branch changes
   - e.g., testing or squash/rebase branch work prior to a full suite of checks usually associated with Pull Requests